Frequently Asked Questions

 Only students and employees will have access to the indoor athletic facilities.
 Unfortunately, no community members or family members of employees will be allowed to use the gym.

 How many people will be allowed access at one time?

-Flexibility will be essential in creating access to our most popular spaces; students will sign up online for times to use the facilities in the gym, which we expect to be open with appropriate distancing measures and increased infection control measures.
-This practice will reduce density at peak time periods but also help students plan their schedules in advance.
+Flexibility will be essential in creating access to our most popular spaces; students, faculty, and staff will have access to each space in the gym on a first come, first serve basis as we reach the adjusted capacity for each space.
+We expect to be open with appropriate distancing measures and increased infection control measures.

-During the peak time period (Weekdays 3 PM-7 PM), signups will be limited to students only, and not available for Covenant employees.
+During the peak time period (Weekdays 3 PM-7 PM), access will be limited to students only, and not available for Covenant employees.

 Barnes Gym Floor will remain closed for general student recreational use.
 It will only be used for academic purposes, intercollegiate athletics, or approved student events submitted through the FURF system by athletics and other involved departments across campus.

 What protocols will be implemented to ensure adequate cleaning, proper social distancing and increased infection control?

 Machines in each of the workout spaces will be moved to a minimum of 6 feet apart to ensure social distancing or turned off and clearly marked with signage to prevent use.
 Stations will be taped on the floor in the Barnes Weight Room and the Aerobic Room.
 Hand Sanitizer and Wipes will be placed in each area with signage and instructions for patrons to wipe down equipment and machines after use.
 Facility Supervisors will be walking through at regular frequent intervals to enforce proper social distancing, limited capacity, and sanitation procedures.

 With the exception of the Ashe Fitness Room, entry doors to each workout room will remain propped open whenever possible to reduce spread of germs.